crcresearch/sw-dev-group-handbook/crc-basics.md

 Keep in mind that if your project is working with very sensitive data, it is not a good idea to save that information in these locations.

 ### CWP
+The CWP (Campus Workstation Program) provides funds for a new computer for eligible faculty and staff every four years.
+If you inherit a computer, you inherit its CWP as well.

+Marcy can tell you when your CWP is up.
+When your CWP comes up, Caleb will assist you with the process.

+More information on the CWP can be found [here](https://nd.service-now.com/$knowledge.do?query=cwp).